verdaccio/verdaccio/.github/pull_request_template.md

 -->

 <!--
-  If your Pull Request fix an issue don't forget to update the unit test and documentation in /wiki folder If your Pull Request deliver a new feature, please, provide examples and why such feature should be considered, this information is    important to document the Github changelog.
-Also try to increase documentation and create new unit/functional test.
+  If your Pull Request fix an issue don't forget to update the unit test and documentation in /docs folder If your Pull Request delivers a new feature, please, provide examples and why such feature should be considered, this information is important to document the Github changelog.
+Also, try to increase documentation and create new unit/functional test.
 -->

 <!-- Pick only one type, whether none apply, please suggest one, we might be included it by default -->